aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     }
     ```

     Now, we need to call our `validateForm()` function at certain times.
 First, we must call it when the page first loads so that the form is initially validated.
-Since there is no text in the message field, our interface will thus start out with the _Send_ button disabled.
+Since there is no text in the message field, our interface will thus start out with the <button onclick='return false'>Send</button> button disabled.
 This is what we want.

     Next, we should validate the form after a message is sent.
 Why?
-Because we clear the old message field and so we want the _Send_ button to be disabled again.
+Because we clear the old message field and so we want the <button onclick='return false'>Send</button> button to be disabled again.

-    Finally, we must validate the form every time the text in the `nickname` and `message` text fields changes so that we can enable the _Send_ button when there’s text in both of them:
+    Finally, we must validate the form every time the text in the `nickname` and `message` text fields changes so that we can enable the <button onclick='return false'>Send</button> button when there’s text in both of them:

     ```js
     element('#nickname').addEventListener('input', validateForm)